|

 Can I cook this in a slow cooker?

 Yes!
-Follow the steps through browning the meat, then transfer everything to a slow cooker.
-Cook on low for 6-8 hours or high for 3-4 hours.
+After browning the roast, transfer everything to a slow cooker.
+Cook on low heat for 6-8 hours or high for 3-4 hours.

-Store in an airtight container in the fridge for up to three days.
+Store in an airtight container in the fridge for up to three days, or freeze for longer storage.
 Reheat with a splash of broth to keep it juicy.

 Can I substitute beef for venison?